ademait/API-REST-Issue-Tracker/README.md

-# REST API IssueTracker G13D
+# REST API IssueTracker

+A REST API based on level 2 from the Richardson Maturity Model.
+Made it with [Spring Boot](https://spring.io/projects/spring-boot) and the [Swagger UI](https://swagger.io/tools/swagger-ui/).

+# Screenshots
+These are some screenshots of the Swagger.

+# Authors
 - Danci, Marian Dumitru
 - Ait Fonollà, Adem
 - Segura Sánchez, Enric